moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_turnover.md

 ### Stock movement report by product with details by transactions

-Stock movement report for the producta and their variants with warehouses and transactions details.
+Stock movement report for the product and their variants with warehouses and transactions details.

 #### Report object attributes